Two ears theorem

 In geometry, the two ears theorem states that every simple polygon with more than three vertices has at least two ears, vertices that can be removed from the polygon without introducing any crossings.
 The two ears theorem is equivalent to the existence of polygon triangulations.
 It is frequently attributed to Gary H. Meisters, but was proved earlier by Max Dehn.

 Statement of the theorem

+A simple polygon is a simple closed curve in the Euclidean plane consisting of finitely many line segments in a cyclic sequence, with each two consecutive line segments meeting at a common endpoint, and no other intersections.
+By the Jordan curve theorem, it separates the plane into two regions, one of which (the interior of the polygon) is bounded.